 Until we integrate all parts of ourselves we will never be

-inquiry exercises, relevant readings and group
+inquiry exercises, relevant readings and group discussion,

-tend to improve as well as their relationships with others.
+as well as their relationships with others.
 At The School of the

-Examined Life, this life changing passage is
+Examined Life, this life changing passage is taken seriously,

 group therapy, students often find the experience therapeutic.

-experience their own unfolding at their
+I invite students to experience their own unfolding at their

 own pace.
 The close network of the group provides an

 truly become themselves.

 your group on tailor-made topics, both locally and in other